 July 13, 2016

-As listed on our website www.lexsofia.com, preparation and registration of Bulgarian wills is part of our job in the sphere of Inheritance distributions.
-In our capacity of independent Bulgarian solicitors we use to prepare wills to comply with the interests of the testator best, as well to follow the requirements of the local Inheritance legislation.
+As listed on our website www.lexsofia.com, preparation and registration of Bulgarian will is part of our job in the sphere of Inheritance distributions.
+In our capacity of independent Bulgarian solicitors, we use to prepare wills to comply with the interests of the testator best, as well to follow the requirements of the local Inheritance legislation.
 During our legal practice we have prepared and registered many Bulgarian wills for foreign clients (British property owners) who want to manage their assets and personal possessions after death and we’ve reached the conclusion that there are important differences between the legal regimes related to wills in the United Kingdom and in Bulgaria.
 We will try to outline the basic implications of preparing will in the UK and Bulgaria.

 The first important issue comes from the fact that the Bulgarian Inheritance Law has one major difference from the UK one, and it can be summarized by the term “reserved part for the heir”m which is similar to the “prior rights” under the Scottish Laws.
 Namely concrete part of the inheritance pot under the provisions of the Bulgarian Inheritance Act, direct heirs – children, spouse – have the legal right to receive.
 What this means is that instead of the given option in England to leave everything with a will to any chosen person, here in Bulgaria even if you leave a will (or donate) your assets to a specific person (your relative or not), the other direct relatives will have the right to claim their “reserved part” from your assets.
-Or if you put it in another way, under the Commonwealth inheritance regime the ancestor can leave with a personal will the inheritance pot to freely chosen beneficiary and respectively to ignore one or all direct heirs (except in Scotland).
+Or if you put it in another way, under the Commonwealth inheritance regime the ancestor can leave with a personal will the inheritance pot to a freely chosen beneficiary and respectively to ignore one or all direct heirs (except in Scotland).
 English laws allow parents to do whatever they want with their assets, including making a gift to institutions and religious organizations.
-On the opposite, in Bulgaria you cannot leave with personal will the whole inheritance pot to a specific person, if there are more direct heirs present.
-It depends on how many are present, if there is a living spouse and whether the assets were purchased during marriage or not.
-Another difference is that in England & Wales new marriage invalidates previous will.
+On the opposite, in Bulgaria, you cannot leave with personal will the whole inheritance pot to a specific person if there are more direct heirs present.
+It depends on how many are present if there is a living spouse and whether the assets were purchased during the marriage or not.
+Another difference is that in England & Wales new marriage invalidates a previous will.